 The HSIP is a program created under MAP 21, but administered by the state.
-The purpose of HSIP is "for the purpose of achieving a significant reduction in fatalities and serious injuries on all public roads".
+The HSIP is "for the purpose of achieving a significant reduction in fatalities and serious injuries on all public roads".
 HSIP projects must be identified on the basis of crash experience, crash potential, crash rate, or other data-supported means.
-For the time period of FY 2009-10 through FY 2015-16, Solano cities have been awarded \$6.14 million in HSIP funds. \$2.6 million of those funds have been obligated to projects, with the remaining scheduled for obligation and construction in FY 16-17 and FY 17-18.
+Fudging cycles for this funding source occur every 2 years.
+For the time period of FY 2009-10 through FY 2017-18, there have been 4 cycles of HSIP funding.
+Solano cities, and the unincorporated county have been awarded \$9.33 million in HSIP funds. \$6.8 million of those funds have been obligated to projects, with the remaining scheduled for obligation and construction in FY 17-18.